Jimmy Vestvood: Amerikan Hero: Release

-The film went into limited released on May 13, 2016 in United States, and in its opening week grossed $61,000.
-It has been also released in United Arab Emirates and had grossed $54,000.
+The film had a limited release in the United States starting May 13, 2016, and grossed $61,000 in its opening week there.
+It was also released in United Arab Emirates and had grossed $54,000 there.

 Reception

 Critical response

 The film has received mixed reviews.
 Most notably, the Washington Posts Christopher Kompanek gave it a negative 37, writing: "Teetering precariously between satire and base humor, “Jimmy Vestvood” squanders opportunities for both."
 On the other hand, Charles Ealy from Austin360, who enjoyed the movie, wrote: "The satire is well-balanced and, more often than not, the jokes go over like gangbusters.
 With its humorous cultural lens, this movie should be a career-changing moment for Jobrani."